 Prior to the Utility Merger, each of UGI Utilities and its subsidiaries, CPG and PNG, were subject to COAs with the PADEP to address the remediation of specified former MGP sites in Pennsylvania.
 In accordance with the COAs, as amended to recognize the Utility Merger, UGI Utilities, as the successor to CPG and PNG, is required to either obtain a certain number of points per calendar year based on defined eligible environmental investigatory and/or remedial activities at the MGPs and in the case of one COA, an additional obligation to plug specific natural gas wells, or make expenditures for such activities in an amount equal to an annual environmental cost cap (i.e. minimum expenditure threshold).
 The cost cap of the three COAs, in the aggregate, is \$5,350.
 The three COAs are currently scheduled to terminate at the end of 2031, 2020 and 2020.
-At December 31, 2019, September 30, 2019 and December 31, 2018, our aggregate estimated accrued liabilities for environmental investigation and remediation costs related to the COAs totaled \$49,531, \$50,441, and \$50,484, respectively.
+UGI Utilities has initiated discussions with the PADEP to consolidate the three COAs into one agreement that, when finalized, would supersede the existing agreements as of the effective date and have a termination date of 2031.
+At March 31, 2020, September 30, 2019 and March 31, 2019, our aggregate estimated accrued liabilities for environmental investigation and remediation costs related to the COAs totaled \$49,298, \$50,441, and \$50,844, respectively.